-The budding Brooklyn drill rapper Pop Smoke was killed during a home invasion last night.
+Arrests have finally been made in the case of budding Brooklyn drill rapper Pop Smoke, who was killed during a home invasion in February.